Guidelines for Student Illnesses

 Redness and Inflammation of Eyes:

-- If the redness has not gone away after 20 minutes lying flat and no rubbing, the student will go home.
+- If there is no longer any redness after 20 minutes and no rubbing, the student will go home.

 - Students may return to school: